mokaixu/azhng.github.io/_drafts/2020-04-29-evolving-vectorized-sql-engine-removing-memory-constraint.markdown

 However, since the original vectorized hash table was designed for hash join operator, it stored a lot of extra information that was not necessary for unordered distinct operator.
-For example, in order to implement hash join, the hash table not only need to store the distinct tuples, it also needs to store all tuples that are identical to that tuple.
-It also need to compute data structures to efficiently traverse through all those identical tuples.
-But in unordered distinct operator, none of those auxiliary data structure and computation is required, since the only thing we care about is the first distinct tuple we encounter, then we can discard all subsequent tuples that are identical to the first one.
+For example, in order to implement hash join, the hash table not only needed to store the distinct tuples, it also needed to store all tuples that are identical to that tuple.
+It also needed to compute data structures to efficiently traverse through all those identical tuples.
+But in unordered distinct operator, none of those auxiliary data structures and computations are required.
+Since the only thing we care about is the first distinct tuple we encounter, then we can discard all subsequent tuples that are identical to the first one.
 And this is the key insight of how we improve the performance of unordered distinct operator.

 # Vectorized Hash Table